tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ### 5.1.3 Further Guidance on Responses (non-normative)

-See [4.1 Structure of a Response (normative)](../../guide/bdqtest/index.md#41-structure-of-response-normative) in [BDQ Tests and Assertions](../../guide/bdqtest/index.md) for further normative guidance on representing `Responses` as RDF or in data structures.
+See [4.1 Structure of a Response (normative)](../../guide/bdqtest/index.md#41-structure-of-response-normative) in [BDQ Tests: Concepts and Use](../../guide/bdqtest/index.md) for further normative guidance on representing `Responses` as RDF or in data structures.

 See [Definitions for Named Individuals](../../list/bdqffdq/index.md#complete) in the `bdqffdq:` ontology for formal definitions of the named individuals that are used as values (e.g. COMPLIANT, NOT_COMPLIANT, RUN_HAS_RESULT) for `Response.status` and `Response.result` in the expected responses of Test specifications.